 Definition: Assesses the importance, risk and urgency associated with each situations and the actions which are timely within these situations.

-Definition: Sets individual, team and organisation wide goals to increase effectiveness.
+Definition: Sets individual, team and organization wide goals to increase effectiveness.

 Definition: Uses an effective methodology/plan to determine priorities, set goals, create an actionable plan, take action and measure results.

-Organises work in order to complete routine tasks.
+Level One: Organises work in order to complete routine tasks.
 Prepares daily, weekly and monthly plans.
 Prioritises and plans actions based on urgency, importance and knowledge of team/departmental plans.
-Modifies future plans based on prior
+Modifies future plans based on prior success.

 Definition: Takes a systematic approach to solving problems.

-Takes initiative to identify conflicts within a team and engenders an environment which supports resolution.
-Promotes problem solving as an integral organisational process.
+Level Three: Takes initiative to identify conflicts within a team and engenders an environment which supports resolution.
+Promotes problem solving as an integral organizational process.
 Reads body language and alike to identify early signs of conflict or discomfort.
 Identifies individual or team weaknesses and adapts the problem solving process to these needs.

 Definition: Knows own capabilities, seeks out feedback and responds in a manner which aids performance.